 We’ll be covering all 4 fingerings of the Bm7b5 arpeggio today

-When you stack another 3rd on top of a dim triad in a major scale, you get a m7b5 chord.
+When you stack another 3rd on top of a dim triad in a major scale, you get an m7b5 chord.

 Bm7b5 is chord VII in the key of C.

-The 7th scale degree in a major scale is a always a m7b5 chord.
+The 7th scale degree in a major scale is an m7b5 chord.
 The triad on VII is Bdim, the 4-note chord is Bm7b5

 We covered the in position diminished arpeggio here:

 We are just adding 1 note to those Bdim fingerings: the note A, to make it a Bm7b5 arpeggio.